Table of contents

 - Metrics

-- ColdBrew Integration (Phase 2)
+- ColdBrew Integration

 Overview

-workers is a worker lifecycle library that manages background goroutines with automatic panic recovery, configurable restart with backoff, tracing, and structured shutdown.
+workers is a worker lifecycle library that manages background goroutines with automatic panic recovery, configurable restart with backoff, and structured shutdown.
 It is built on top of suture, an Erlang-inspired supervisor tree library for Go.

 Every worker runs inside its own supervisor subtree: